partout-io/partout/README.md

 environment = .onlineBinary
 ```

-Import the Swift packages under "Plugins" as needed.

 Beware that the public framework only supports development on your Mac or iOS/tvOS Simulators.
 If you want to use the library for proprietary or commercial purposes, please [contact me privately][license-contact].

 ### Demo